Interface Query

 • setTimeout

-Query setTimeout(Timeout timeout)
+@Nonnull Query setTimeout(@Nullable Timeout timeout)

 Set the query timeout.
 This is a hint.